chjj/bpkg/README.md

     -i, --ignore-missing     ignore missing modules during compilation -c, --collect-bindings   include bindings separately
-    -x, --exclude-source     exclude c++ source in multi mode -l, --no-license         do not place licenses at the top of the bundle -m, --multi              output module as multiple files -s, --single             build a single file without transpiling modules --exports                expose on module.exports for browser bundles
+    -x, --exclude-source     exclude c++ source in multi mode -H, --no-header          do not place header at the top of the bundle -l, --no-license         do not place licenses at the top of the bundle -d, --date <date>        set date for build (good for deterministic builds) -m, --multi              output module as multiple files -s, --single             build a single file without transpiling modules --exports                expose on module.exports for browser bundles